Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

 The commutative diagram \eqref{fsdvlksmvklvsdvadvadvadsv} can be realised as a diagram of categories of sheaves:

 \begin{kor} There exists a commutative diagram

 Furthermore, the functor $\coind_H^G$ restricts to a functor

-whose essential image generates {its target} under finite limits and retracts. \end{kor} \begin{proof} If $Y$ is in $G\Set$, then $(\{y\})_{y \in Y}$ is a $\diag(Y)$-{covering family} of $Y$.
+whose essential image generates {its target} under finite limits and retracts. \end{kor} \begin{proof} If $Y$ is a $G$-set, then $(\{y\})_{y \in Y}$ is a $\diag(Y)$-{covering family} of $Y$.
 Consequently, in view of \eqref{qgfefefqefefqfewfqefqef}, the functor $M\mapsto (M(\{y\}))_{y\in Y}$ induces an equivalence $\Sh^G_\bC(Y_{min}) \xrightarrow{\simeq} \Fun^G(Y,\bC)$.
-Using these equivalences and \eqref{qreoijqroifwefqfew} (in order to move $\Res^{G}_{H}$ from outside to $\res^{G}_{H}$ inside), we can replace the functor categories in the corners of \eqref{fsdvlksmvklvsdvadvadvadsv} by sheaf categories.
+We thus can replace the functor categories in the corners of \eqref{fsdvlksmvklvsdvadvadvadsv} by sheaf categories.
 One further checks that the horizontal morphisms are given by the sheaf-theoretic operations as indicated.
 This yields the diagram \eqref{wregpokopwtglmrbletemblwtwb}.
 The second assertion of \cref{cor:coindSh} follows from the second assertion of \cref{cor:coind}. \end{proof}